moule-group/DCS-Flow/README.md

 #### Workflow
 * ```workflow(dct=None):```
-    * Calls all workflow functions (relax, phonon, oclimax) with a timer using specified parameters in workflow_params.json, else with default parameters.
+    * Calls all workflow functions (relax, phonons, oclimax) with a timer using specified parameters in workflow_params.json, else with default parameters.
     * The following input dictionary is the workflow parameters files:
         * dct (dict, optional): JSON file with specified parameters for relax, phonons, and oclimax functions.
 Defaults to 'workflow_params.json'.